frmdstryr/zhp/README.md

 A (work in progress) Http server written in [Zig](https://ziglang.org/).

+If you have suggestions on improving the design please feel free to comment!

 ### Features

 - A zero-copy parser and aims to compete with these [parser_benchmarks](https://github.com/rust-bakery/parser_benchmarks/tree/master/http)